bessagroup/f3dasm/paper/paper.md

 In this work we introduce an interface for researchers and practitioners working on the design and analysis of materials and structures.
 The package is called [`f3dasm`](https://github.com/bessagroup/f3dasm) (Framework for Data-driven Design \& Analysis of Structures and Materials).
 This work generalizes the original closed-source framework proposed by the Bessa and co-workers [@Bessa2017], making it more flexible and adaptable to different applications, namely by allowing the integration of different choices of software packages needed in the different steps of the data-driven process:

 - **Design of experiments**, in which input variables describing the microstructure, properties and external conditions of the system are determined and sampled;
-- **Data generation**, typically through computational analyses, resulting in the creation of a material response database;
+- **Data generation**, typically through computational analyses, resulting in the creation of a material response database [@Ferreira2023];
 - **Machine learning**, in which a surrogate model is trained to fit experimental findings;
 - **Optimization**, where we try to iteratively improve the design.